hermannhueck/composing-functions/README.md

 Starting with the composition methods of *scala.Function1*:
 *compose* and *andThen*, we will investigate folding a List of functions.

+We can also define a pipe operator |> as in F# in order to 'pipe' values through a pipeline of functions.

 Defining a Monoid for *Function1* allows us to combine two or more functions into a new one.